 What will PoweringWA's role be in the Goldfields Regional Network (GRN)?

-Show morePoweringWA will act as both a coordinator and facilitator between local Aboriginal people, industry, community and Government.
+Show morePoweringWA will act as both a coordinator and facilitator between Aboriginal people in the region, industry, community and all levels of government.
 PoweringWA will undertake early project scoping, identifying potential cost-efficient options, and will work with industry on determining the most appropriate market and regulatory design features for the GRN.

 PoweringWA and Energy Policy WA will also play a role in designing and implementing appropriate regulatory and market arrangements.